Mentions

 A Developer's View Into Blockchain Network Architecture

-Jesse Robbins joins a Blockdaemon panel with Brian Behlendorf of Hyperledger, Jed McCaleb of Stellar, and Jake Craige of Coinbase to examine blockchain infrastructure through a devtools lens.
+I joined a Blockdaemon panel at Heavybit with Brian Behlendorf, Jed McCaleb, and Jake Craige to look at blockchain infrastructure through a developer-tools lens.

 Building Companies that Devs & DevOps Teams Love, And Avoiding Expensive Mistakes